 News Articles

-Amherst Youth and Community Coaltion invites you to a Data Walk
+Amherst Youth and Community Coalition invites you to a Data Walk

 In case you are wondering, a Data Walk is a unique, fun way to engage the community in an interactive way of sharing data.
 In this case the data being shared comes from the 2022 Search Institute Survey of Student Attitudes and Behaviors Report given to hundreds of eighth, 10th, and 12th graders in the Amherst, Sweet Home, and Williamsville school districts.